Adam0Thompson/ECSE373_f23_abt46_ariac_entry/README.md

 The final state of the robot should look like this:
 ![](cap1.png)

+Following this, trajectories can be created to allow the robot to move in more ways.
+A slight change to the addPoint() function would allow it to include a movement on the linear rail, and it could be used to activate the vacuum gripper as well.
+This was all I had time to create, so I stopped here.

 ## How to use
 This package can be run using the following instructions
 1. Clone this package into a catkin repository